 - Maturity level 3, Defined: the processes are integrated into the supplier’s organization, with their practice and the corresponding evidence.

-- Maturity Level 4, Improving: Product suppliers take into account appropriate process metrics to track process performance and can demonstrate continuous improvement in those areas.
+- Maturity Level 4, Improving: product suppliers consider appropriate process metrics to track process performance and can demonstrate continuous improvement in those areas.

-As for the security level, it is also done through the so-called Security Levels, which measure resistance against different types of attacks:
+As for the level of security, this is also done through the so-called Security Levels, which measure the resistance against different kinds of attacks:

 - Security level 0: there are no requirements or protection required.